microsoft/vscode-dev-containers/containers/ruby-2-rails-5/README.md

 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
 4. Select the `containers/ruby-2-rails-5` folder.
 5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-Enter the name of the project to debug at popup input bar (it is populated for the test-project).
-6. You should see "* Listening on tcp://0.0.0.0:80" in the Debug Console. press <kbd>F1</kbd>.
+6. You should see "* Listening on tcp://0.0.0.0:80" in the Debug Console.
+Press <kbd>F1</kbd>.
 Select **Remote-Containers: Forward Porrt From Container...** then choose **Forward 80**,  and by browsing http://localhost/ you should see "Yay!
 You’re on Rails!".
 7. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License